SmaRTy-Saini/Script-Runner/README.md

 ## 🖥️ Installer

 Grab the ready-to-use Windows installer from the [Releases](https://github.com/SmaRTy-Saini/script-runner/releases) page.
-No need to install Python or any dependencies — just download and run!
+No need to install Python or any dependencies — just download and run.

 ---